If you’re planning to start an online store, you might have heard about Shopify.

 It’s time to launch your ecommerce store and start selling online!

 Decide on your Shopify plan before launching your site.
 I recommend starting with the Basic plan.
 You can always get a more expensive plan once your store grows.
+So it’s important to be ready, otherwise you might end up having to delete your Shopify account.

 You now have your Shopify store.
 The next step is increasing your sales on Shopify with proven marketing strategies and tactics.
+I’ll be discussing the main ways to do that, but if you would like to learn more, I have a great guide explaining proven strategies on how to get sales on Shopify.

 If you have some marketing budget to spare when you start selling on Shopify, paid ads can be a great way to boost sales from the onset.